Bobino (TV series): History

 Bobino was created in 1957 as the host and presenter of animated shorts by Guy Sanche, the star of the show.
 At first, the show was unscripted, and Sanche created a number of imaginary characters to interact with and play against such as Camério, the personification of the camera, who could answer by nodding or shaking its "head" or Gustave, the noisy and distracting ghost created by accident when a stage operator dropped a set of keys on the set during the (then) live filming.

 In 1959, Michel Cailloux joined the production team to write new scenarios which had been written entirely by Sanche until that point.
 Cailloux introduced a number of new characters over the years, including Bobinette the boisterous little sister of Bobino and Giovanni a friend of Bobinette introduced in 1980.

 Bobinette was originally handled and voiced by Paule Bayard, who became gravely ill in 1973.
 Christine Lamer took the character over starting at the end of the 1972-1973 season until the show's end.

 Radio-Canada ended the show in 1985 causing a flurry of protest and petitions to keep it on the air.
-However, Sanche's health was deteriorating and was no longer able to continue hosting the show.
+However, Sanche's health was deteriorating and he was no longer able to continue hosting the show.
 Sanche died three years later of cancer.